-Safe, efficient and trouble-free operation of open flued gas boilers is vitally dependent on the provision of an adequate supply of fresh air to the room in which the appliance is installed.
-Ventilation by grilles communicating to the outside air is required; the minimum free area and the required positioning of these grilles must be in accordance with Tables 5 and 6.
+Safe, efficient and trouble-free operation of conventionally flued gas boilers is vitally dependent on the provision of an adequate supply of fresh air to the room in which the appliance is installed.
+Ventilation by grilles communicating directly with the outside air is required at both high and low levels.
+The minimum free areas of these grilles must be according to the following scale:

-Table 5
+Table 5 - Ventilation Requirements